Table of Contents

 Another designation that is recognized in the field is the CDA or Child Development Associate credential.
 CDA programs, administered by the Council for Professional Recognition, test candidates in state-approved child development centers where they are observed working with groups of toddlers and children to determine their eligibility for a specific certification.
 Many jurisdictions in North America require childcare professionals to have the CDA credential.

 The Connection Centered Discipline Nanny Certification is an online program that helps nannies learn how to reinforce positive habits in children.
 This childcare philosophy focuses on nurturing and helping children without punishing or berating them.

 Education History of Nannies

+The most common degree held by nannies is Psychology.
+5% of nannies had a degree in psychology before becoming nannies.
+That is over 1 times the average across all careers.
 English Literature graduates are the second most common among nannies, representing 3% of nannies in the Sokanu user base, which is 0.7 times the average.

 Nanny Education History

 This table shows which degrees people earn before becoming a Nanny, compared to how often those degrees are obtained by people who earn at least one post secondary degree.

 |Degree||% of nannies||% of population||Multiple|

 |Early Childhood Education||1.5%||0.5%||3.2×|